Sherman Coolidge: Arapaho Priest in a Changing World

 He-Runs-on-Top, deeply traumatized, and in the hands of strangers, was heartbroken to see his mother depart.
 Shapleigh, the boy’s new guardian, renamed him William Tecumseh Sherman after the Union Army general.
 Then, in May 1870, the Utah-based 7th Infantry passed through Camp Brown.
 With them was Lieutenant Charles Austin Coolidge, a young, mustached man of Pilgrim ancestry who would play a formative role in He-Runs-on-Top’s life.

 This life was disrupted by an explosion of tensions between U.S. forces and the Lakota in the summer of 1876, when Lt.
 Col. George Armstrong Custer perished at the Battle of Little Big Horn.
 Charles Coolidge’s unit arrived at the scene two days later and began burying the dead.
-Sherman, by now a teenager, was likely with them.
+Sherman, by now a teenager, refused to join them.

 Charles, having seen Sherman grow into a bright and physically imposing young man, thought a military career would best suit his talents.
 Throughout the first half of 1877, Sherman accompanied his adoptive father on military expeditions against the Lakota.
 Witnessing these scattered conflicts in the final months of what became known collectively as the Great Sioux War convinced Sherman that a life in the military was anathema.